-For primary user traffic we consider two continuous time traffic models based on the recent empirical studies \cite{raj2018spectrum}: Generalized Pareto Distributed (GPD) model and Hyper Exponential Distributed (HED) model. \begin{enumerate} \item \textbf{Generalized Pareto Model}: Both the ON time and OFF time of PU is distributed as Generalized Pareto distribution.
-The probability density function is given by
+For primary user traffic we consider two continuous time traffic models based on the recent empirical studies \cite{raj2018spectrum}: Generalized Pareto Distributed (GPD) model and Exponential model. \begin{enumerate} \item \textbf{Exponential Model:} Both ON and OFF times of the primary traffic are modelled as exponential distributions with parameters $\lambda_1$ and $\lambda_2$.
+These parameters can be varied to modify the intensity of traffic.
+This model is adopted by other works in the CRN literature such as \cite{pei2007sensing,senthilmurugan2017optimal} and \cite{raj2018spectrum}. \item \textbf{Generalized Pareto Model}: Both the ON time and OFF time of PU is distributed as Generalized Pareto Distribution (GPD).
+The probability density function of GPD is given by

 where $x > \theta$ and $k > 0$.
 Here $k, \sigma$ and $\theta$ are shape, scale and location parameters respectively.
 Different traffic characteristics are captured by varying the value of parameters.
-For example, the percentage occupancy in a band by PU can be modelled by varying the location parameter of the ON and OFF distributions. \item \textbf{Hyper Exponential Model}: HED traffic model is based on the observation that PUs will have long OFF periods with short ON periods.
-To capture this behaviour, HED model uses Exponential distribution to model ON time and HED distribution to model OFF times.
-Thus the ON time distribution of HED model with mean ON time as $\mu_{ON}$ is given by
+For example, the percentage occupancy in a band by PU can be modelled by varying the location parameter of the ON and OFF distributions.
+GPD is also shown to approximate real traffic in \cite{stabellini2010quantifying}. \end{enumerate} We model the SU traffic as periodic traffic where a fixed number of frames is transmitted periodically by the device.
+This type of traffic is one of the commonly encountered IoT traffic models \cite{nikaein2013simple}.
+It can also be used for various sensor devices which report their readings periodically.